 How Wi-Fi Is Impacting the Retail Customer Experience

-A positive retail customer experience now often depends on high-performing, in-store Wi-Fi access
+A positive retail customer experience now often depends on RELIABLE, in-store Wi-Fi access

 Retailers know that pleasing the customer is essential for retention and growth.
 And creating an optimal customer experience requires incorporating personalization tactics that give people exactly what they want and when.
 Brands must understand expectations and meet them.